arraywaves/gitea-migrate/README.md

 ## Future Improvements

-- Enable more migration options
+- Handle pagination for larger Github accounts (which will increase Github requests by 1 per 100 repositories).
-- Implement test coverage
+- Implement test coverage.
-- Implement origin restriction for enhanced security (webhook mode)
+- Enable more migration options.
-- Implement rate limiting to prevent abuse (webhook mode)
+- Implement origin restriction (CSRF) for security in webhook mode.
-- Expand to other repositories
+- Expand to other repositories.

 ## License